IzanagiCraft/message-format/README.md

 ## Overview

 The Message Format Library is a Java library designed to facilitate message formatting and translation in Java applications.
-It provides a set of classes, including `WrappedString`, `Translations`, and `StaticMessagePlaceholders`, to assist in handling and formatting messages efficiently.
+It provides a set of classes, including `WrappedString`, `GlobalTranslations`, and `StaticMessagePlaceholders`, to assist in handling and formatting messages efficiently.

 ---